CO2 pricing and eFuels

 Keyarguments

 We also welcome the revision of the ETS and its extension to transport and buildings as an technology-open and market-based policy.
-Although electrolysis of hydrogen is normally outside the scope of the ETS, the proposal provides free allowances for the production of hydrogen by electrolysis plants instead of on the basis of natural gas.
+The inclusion of electrolysis of hydrogen into the scope of the ETS was a welcome step to provide free allowances for the production of hydrogen by electrolysis instead of on the basis of natural gas.
 This is an important signal for defossilization, as these free allowances can be sold to compensate for the higher operating and investment costs compared to hydrogen production from fossil fuels.
-However, the current ETS proposal needs further clarification with respect to eFuels: while biomass, which meets the sustainability and GHG reduction criteria of the Renewable Energy Directive, will be subject to a zero-emission factor for stationary plants and aviation, renewable fuels such as eFuels are excluded although they meet the same requirements of the Renewable Energy Directive (RED) sustainability and GHG criteria.
+In addition, the ETS establishes a Zero Emission Factor for eFuels to reflect their carbon neutrality in line with the sustainability and GHG criteria of the Renewable Energy Directive.
+Therefore, the ETS incentivizes the use of eFuels and the production of green hydrogen.
+We recommend to further develop the ETS to integrate negative emissions to incentivize the capturing of carbon.
+As carbon becomes a tradeable resource, this paves the way to a circular carbon system.

 Contact us